wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Columns edit.](../media/columns.png)](../media/columns.png#lightbox)

-3. You will now see a behind the scenes view of your table and columns.
-Under the heading Name you will see schema names, in a format like **crao5_AssetId**.
-Your schema names may be slightly different – you will have your own unique prefix which is not the same as this example.
+3. You'll now see a behind the scenes view of your table and columns.
+Under the heading Name you'll see schema names, in a format like **crao5_AssetId**.
+Your schema names may be slightly different – you'll have your own unique prefix which isn't the same as this example.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting columns name.](../media/column-names.png)](../media/column-names.png#lightbox)

-4. Make a note of your schema names for the following columns.
-You will need these in this and the following tasks.
+4. Make a note of your schema names for the following columns. you'll need these in this and the following tasks.

     *Asset*

     *Asset Name*

     > [!div class="mx-imgBorder"]